gloria-ho/NYCDA_SEI_Course/week03_apr16/day11/notes0416.md

 let result = calcuateSum(myArray);

 console.log(sum);
+// 10
 ```

 Creating a variable with the same name inside a function will create a local variable inside that function, which will not change the original variable outside.
 Once the fucntion is complete, the new varaiable within will be obsolete.

 **Global Variable**

-A variable not defined within a function. *(usable anytwhere in the code)*
+A variable not defined within a function. *(usable anywhere in the code)*

 **Local Variable**